The Official Trailer For The "Fresh Prince" Reboot Hints At A Whole New Story

 “A real man takes responsibility for his actions,” says a stern (and sexy) Uncle Phil in the trailer.
 “A real man knows when to let go of his pride and make the most of his second chance.”

 Will Bel-Air be able to live up to the legacy of the show that inspired it?
-Bel-Air is streaming in February on Peacock on Sky/NOW
+Find out when the new series premieres on February 14, on Stan.